 VPN Mentor said that because so many people use these types of routers, the vulnerability could result in entire networks being compromised.
 The flaws could allow hackers to spy on the user or any connected device within those networks.

-The latest flaws expose the fact that many network devices, from security cameras to routers can be prone to vulnerabilities in their web interfaces.
+The latest flaws expose the fact that many network devices can be prone to vulnerabilities in their web interfaces.
 And this has led to widespread criticism of the manufacturers.

 Complicating the matter is that users of these routers may not know if the flaws are being fixed.
-Manufacturers often have short lifecycles on these types of products and will move on to developing new models rather than dealing with previous vulnerabilities.
+These products tend to have a short shelf-life, with manufacturers quick to end ongoing support for existing models and move on to developing new ones.

 Also, our service providers will often lock-down that part of user interface so only they can update, leaving the user unable to upgrade the software themselves.